rebekahhughes97/policeviolence/project_proposal.md

 ### Title

-Our tentative project title is: **Mapping Police Violence Across the United States: An Analysis of Police Violence and its Results on Correctional Trends**
+Our tentative project title is: **Mapping Police Violence Across the United States: An Analysis of Police Violence By County Demographics**

 ### Motivation